Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 </div>

 ### Detect lane pixels and fit to find the lane boundary
 The Image after dynamic thresholding is passed as an argument to ROI function which crops the image leaving out only lane pixel.
 The ROI image is then perspectively transformed to obtain Bird eye view.
 The histogram of the lower half of the image is used to get the range of the position of pixels in the image.
 Then dividing the entire image into n(current n=9) windows.
-Using the function Your image.nonzero() to get x, y coordinates of non zero pixels is determined.
-Now x and y coordinate of right and left lane pixels are determined.we use Curve fitting to obtain the polynomial.
+Using the function __image.nonzero()__  x, y coordinates of non zero pixels is determined.
+Now that x and y coordinate value  of right and left lane pixels are determined.we use Curve fitting to obtain the polynomial.
 <table style="width:100%; border:0px;">
   <tr>
     <th>ROI image</th>